groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

      -h|--help       Print this help
 ```

-Next, the build is performed with the command
+To build the ISO image of the DSAS the command is

 ```
 ./make.sh